Windows Phone Emulator for Windows Phone 8

 If your development computer requires domain membership to access network resources, apps running on the emulator can’t access those network resources unless you get an exception from your corporate IT department.

-For more info about the network requirements of the emulator, see System requirements for Windows Phone Emulator.
+For more info about the network requirements of the emulator, see System requirements for the emulator for Windows Phone 8.

 To troubleshoot networking issues in the emulator, see Troubleshooting the emulator.

 The implementation of graphics rendering and networking in Windows Phone 8 Emulator has changed from Windows Phone OS 7.1 Emulator.
 The following table briefly describes these changes and the effect that they have on testing apps in the emulator.

 Behavior of Windows Phone 8 Emulator